-Primary Care Provider (PCP) A Plan Provider designated to help you maintain your health and to provide and authorize your medical care under the Plan.
-A PCP may be a physician , a physician assistant or a nurse practitioner specializing in one or more of the following specialties: internal medicine, adult medicine, adolescent medicine, geriatric medicine, pediatrics or family practice.
-A PCP may designate other Plan Providers to provide or authorize a Member's care.
+Primary Care Provider (PCP) A Plan Provider who provides, coordinates, or helps a Member access a range of health care services.
+A PCP may be a physician, nurse practitioner or a physician's assistant practicing in any of the following medical specialties:

+internal medicine, family practice, adult medicine, pediatrics, adolescent medicine or geriatrics.

-Prior Approval (also know as Prior Authorization) A program to verify that certain Covered Benefits are, and continue to be, Medically Necessary and provided in an appropriate and cost-effective manner.
+Prior Approval or Prior Approval Program (also known as Prior Authorization) A program to (1) verify that certain Covered Benefits are and continue to be, Medically Necessary and provided in an appropriate and cost-effective manner or (2) arrange for the payment of benefits.